Canadian Forts

 (1913 - 1941), Cape Dorset, Baffin Island

 A Hudson's Bay Co. post.
+The community was renamed Kinngait in 2020.
 See also History of Cape Dorset from Hamlet of Cape Dorset

 Amadjuak Post

-A Hudson's Bay Co. post on the south coast of Baffin Island, east of Cape Dorset.
+A Hudson's Bay Co. post on the south coast of Baffin Island, east-southeast of Cape Dorset.

 Lake Harbour Posts